involvex/supercopy/README.md

 1.  **Install Python:** Make sure you have Python 3.9+ installed.
 2.  **Install NSIS:** Download and install [NSIS (Nullsoft Scriptable Install System)](https://nsis.sourceforge.io/Download).
 Make sure its directory is added to your system's PATH.
-3.  **Get UnRAR utility:**
-    -   Download the "UnRAR for Windows" command-line tool from the [official RARLAB website](https://www.rarlab.com/rar_add.htm).
-    -   Extract the contents and place `unrar.exe` inside the `assets` directory in the project root.
+3.  **Ensure 7-Zip is installed:**
+    - The SuperCopy application relies on `7z.exe` being available in your system's PATH for RAR unpacking.
+    - If you do not have 7-Zip installed, download it from the [official 7-Zip website](https://www.7-zip.org/download.html) and install it.
+Ensure its executable directory is added to your system's PATH.
+    - You no longer need to place `7z.exe` in the `assets` folder.
 4.  **Run the Build Script:** Simply run the `build.bat` script.
     - It will automatically create a virtual environment, install all Python dependencies, and run PyInstaller to create `dist\SuperCopy.exe`.
 5.  **Compile the Installer:**
     - After the build script is finished, right-click on `installer.nsi` and select "Compile NSIS Script".
     - This will generate the final `SuperCopy-Installer.exe` in the project root directory.